mysteriumnetwork/documentation/content/node-runners/testnet3-migration.md

 ---
 title: Pre-mainnet migration
-description: How to migrate to Testnet 3.0
+description: How to migrate to Pre-mainnet
 ---

 The new Testnet 3.0 My Mysterium Network platform is hosted on https://my.mysterium.network.